j-seibel/better-front/README.md

-# Better Bets Backend
+# Better Bets Frontend
 The following is an explanation of the technical architecture of the backend of the Better Bets application.
-For a comprehensive explanation of the whole project, see # Project Manifest in the Backend's GitHub.

 ## Backend Github
 https://github.com/Dante1DC/better-back

+# Project Manifest
+For some, it's a harmless hobby.
+For others, it destroys their lifes.
+Sports gambling is one of the highest reported loss sectors in the gambling industry, do to it's accessiblity, ease, and casual nature.
+And also--it's just fun!
+But some people need a way to engage in their favorite passtime without risking their incomes, their homes, or their livelihoods.
+It's a fact; some people struggle to control or manage high-leverage risk like sports gambling, but still want to participate in the community and the activity it surrounds.
+In comes Better Bets: a platform that allows users to use the interest in their savings accounts to bet on the outcomes of their preferred games.
+This is the perfect way to allow users to win big, but not lose lots.

 ## Architecture
 ### React